 If you suffer from gout, a doctor may have prescribed or recommended Uloric as a medication that can ease symptoms and help treat your condition.
-Unfortunately, this medication is currently the focus of many lawsuits around the country, including right here in Florida.
+Unfortunately, this medication is currently the focus of many lawsuits around the country, including Florida.

 If you are already taking Uloric and have become sick, you have legal options at your disposal that our qualified attorneys at Kogan & DiSalvo could help you take advantage of.
-With a Florida Uloric lawyer by your side, you could more effectively seek compensation for all the damages this medication caused you to suffer.
+With our experienced Uloric attorneys by your side, you could more effectively seek compensation for all the damages this medication caused you to suffer.

 Uloric is a prescription medication manufactured by Takeda Pharmaceuticals.
 It is meant to treat gout, a condition that causes uric acid to build up in the body.
 When this happens, it causes swelling and pain in the joints, as well as redness in the part of the body that is affected.

 Takeda marketed the drug aggressively when it was first introduced to the market in 2009, and the company made $1.9 billion in sales around the United States between the years of 2012 and 2017.
 However, in light of FDA investigations of the Uloric and Takeda Pharmaceuticals in 2017, there are now indications that the medication is not safe and worse, and that the manufacturer knew of these dangers but did not appropriately inform consumers.

 Like all medications, Uloric does come with side effects.
 Unlike most medications, though, Uloric’s side effects have dangerous and even potentially deadly consequences.
 Some of the most well-known issues that Florida attorneys have seen Uloric users experience include:

 Perhaps the most significant side effects associated with Uloric are the increased risk of heart attack and stroke that comes with the drug.
 All symptoms are considered to be warning signs of cardiac problems and stroke.